[Last updated: 1 February 2026, unless otherwise noted]

 Financial statements

-Typically, three years of audited financial statements are required.
+Typically, three years of audited financial statements are required (or between one and three years for an SME which has been in operation for less than three years).
 The DFSA may, however, waive or modify this requirement.
-The financial statements must be prepared on a comprehensive accounting basis such as IFRS or any other accounting basis acceptable to the DFSA.
-The financial statements must contain:
+The financial statements must be prepared on a comprehensive accounting basis and in accordance with IFRS, or any other accounting basis acceptable to the DFSA.
+The financial statements must contain the following details in respect of the company:

 In addition, the company must prepare and file a semi-annual financial report for the first six months of each financial year in accordance with the applicable IFRS standards or other standards acceptable to the DFSA.
 The semi-annual report must include: